MoveDapps/Bank/README.md

 ---

 ***Author: Bidhan Roy.
-In some roles in my career, I led KYC/Identity team for Cash App, ML infra team for Amazon Alexa & Instacart.
-Currently, I lead the ecosystem engineering initiatives for decentralized storage protocol Arweave.***
+In some roles in my career, I led KYC/Identity team for Cash App, ML infra team for Amazon Alexa & Instacart.***